BlueFinchCommerce/module-checkout/docs/Extensions.md

 ### Render the component:

-We use Vue dynamic components with the `<component` element to provide component extension points, where you can render your component(s) (in alphabetical order):
+We use Vue dynamic components and the `<component>` element, to provide component extension points to render your component(s):

 1. additionalShippingMethod
 1. additionalVaultedMethod